 Kainaz Motivala

 Kainaz Motivala is an Indian actor, best known for Tamil cinema.
-Kainaz Motivala began their career in 2009.
+Kainaz Motivala began their career in 2009 and has been a prominent figure in the industry for over 17 years.
 With 30 credits to their name, Kainaz Motivala remains one of the most prolific and celebrated talents in the industry.
 Kainaz Motivala is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones